xbdmHQ/Offshore.CAT-Reworked/README.md

 | -- | -- | -- | --
 | [https://offshore.cat](https://offshore.cat/) (Official) | Cloudflare | N/A | N/A
 | [https://offshore.xbdm.fun](https://offshore.xbdm.fun) (Scraped The Source) | Cloudflare Workers | N/A | N/A

+### Contribute
+- Want to add more offshore list?, Make a issue or pull request
+- Want to also be on the instance list?, Make a issue or pull request